Billie Jean Horton

-Billie Jean Horton (née Jones; born June 6, 1933) is an American country-music singer-songwriter and former music promoter who is best known for her high profile marriages, first to iconic country musician and singer-songwriter Hank Williams in 1952 until 1953 and subsequently to singer Johnny Horton from 1953 until 1960.
+Billie Jean Horton (née Jones; born June 6, 1933) is an American country-music singer-songwriter and music promoter.
+She had two high-profile marriages: first to country musician and singer-songwriter Hank Williams from 1952 until his death in 1953, and then to singer Johnny Horton from 1953 until 1960.

 Biography

 Horton was the daughter of a police chief from Bossier City, Louisiana.
 She divorced her first husband Harrison Eshleman when she was introduced to Hank Williams by her then-boyfriend, country singer Faron Young.
 They married in a private ceremony in Minden, Louisiana, on October 18, 1952, then repeated their vows before sold-out audiences at two Williams concerts at the Baton Rouge High School gymnasium and the Municipal Auditorium in New Orleans, Louisiana.
-She was 19 years old at the time of her marriage with Williams.
+She was 19 years old at the time of her marriage to Williams.

 Williams died from heart failure on New Year's Day, 1953, five days before his daughter Jett Williams with Bobbie Jett was born.
-That September, she married country singer Johnny Horton and became important in promoting his career.
+That September, Billie Jean married country singer Johnny Horton and became important in promoting his career.
 They had two daughters, Yanina and Melody, and Horton adopted her daughter Jeri Lynn.
-Horton died on 5 November 1960, in a traffic collision with a truck, widowing Billie Jean a second time.
+Horton died on November 5, 1960, in a traffic collision with a truck, widowing Billie Jean a second time.
 She then worked as a recording artist; her record "Ocean of Tears" hit the country top 40 in 1961.
 She had a relationship with Johnny Cash (while he was still married to his first wife, Vivian Liberto).
-Later she married insurance executive Kent Berlin, whom she subsequently divorced.
+Later, she married insurance executive Kent Berlin, whom she subsequently divorced.